 Detroit housing project where Supremes lived razed

-DETROIT (AP) — City and federal officials made good on promises Wednesday to start work on razing a vacant Detroit housing project once home to boxer Joe Louis and the Supremes before the musical trio became vital voices of "the Motown sound."
+DETROIT (AP) — A backhoe crunched and gouged into a former low-rise row house in Detroit on Wednesday, marking the first official demolition work on a massive, vacant Detroit housing project once home to boxer Joe Louis and the Supremes before the musical trio became vital voices of “the Motown sound.”

-Crews began to encircle the site of the former Frederick Douglass Homes, the graffiti-covered complex comprising several city blocks.
-Better known as the Brewster projects, the complex have become a persistent, prominent symbol of abandonment and decay in a once-vital manufacturing city searching for its financial footing and larger recovery after decades of job and population losses.
+The mechanical jabs and spins were for the news cameras, but crews were quietly beginning to encircle the 18.5-acre site of the former Frederick Douglass Homes.
+They were doing the preparation work necessary to raze the entire graffiti-covered complex comprising several city blocks better known as the Brewster projects — a persistent, prominent symbol of abandonment and decay in a once-vital manufacturing city searching for its financial footing and larger recovery after decades of job and population losses.

 For Detroit Mayor Dave Bing, the tear-down offers the chance to hit the reset button on what could be a valuable swath of real estate near the downtown of a city that recently became the largest in the nation to file for bankruptcy.
-A $6.5 million emergency federal grant covers the initial phase of demolition and more could come for the rest of the work.
+Bing, a member of professional basketball’s Hall of Fame and former steel supply company owner, knows such a project wouldn’t be possible without the direct aid of the federal government — in this case, a $6.5 million emergency grant for the first phase of demolition and assurances that more could come for the rest of the work.

 Still, history can’t erase current reality: The buildings on the edge of downtown have become a haven for crime and arson, as well as an “eyesore on our city’s landscape,” he said.